Northern Mariana Islands: Languages

 The official languages on the Northern Mariana Islands include English, Chamorro, and Carolinian.
 Few people still speak the nearly extinct Tanapag language.
 Many Philippine languages, Chinese, and other Pacific island languages are also spoken.
-Spanish is still retained in surnames but is no longer commonly used, though it is still familiar to some elders as a third or fourth language.
+Spanish is still retained in surnames but is no longer commonly used, though it is still familiar to some elders as a third or fourth language and to some Spanish language students.